alecdanz/Personal/src/pages/writing/sample.md

 layout: "@/layouts/WritingPostLayout.astro"
 date: "2020-04-12"
 title: "Article Name"
+description: "Put a short excerpt or description here.
+About two-ish sentences."
 ---

 <!-- @alecdanz this is for reference on how to add an image ↓ -->